 The result – enter the politicians, pundits, and regulators who now are pouring out laws and regulations at a pace never seen before.
-It means that SOC 2 compliance is now a mandate for many Washington, DC, Baltimore, and Northern Virginia metropolitan area businesses, so now’s the time to learn in-depth details about the SOC 2 framework, courtesy of NDB, North America’s leading provider of SOC 2 compliance audits.
+It means that SOC 2 compliance is now a mandate for many Washington, DC, Baltimore, and Northern Virginia metropolitan area businesses, so now’s the time to learn in-depth details about the SOC 2 framework, courtesy of NDNB, North America’s leading provider of SOC 2 compliance audits.

 SOC 2 Type 1 & Type 2 Audit Reports | Washington DC, Baltimore, Northern Virginia

-From nonprofits in the District of Columbia to technology startups in Reston, VA, wherever you are in the Washington, D.C., Baltimore, and Northern Virginia metropolitan region, NDB is ready and willing to assist with your growing compliance needs.
+From nonprofits in the District of Columbia to technology startups in Reston, VA, wherever you are in the Washington, D.C., Baltimore, and Northern Virginia metropolitan region, NDNB is ready and willing to assist with your growing compliance needs.
 We’re often asked what it takes to become SOC 2 compliant – a checklist, that is – for ensuring an efficient process from day one.

 Let’s take a look at the following elements for helping you gain a greater understanding of SOC 2 Type 2 and SOC 2 Type reports: